fpereiro/gotoB/tutorial/tutorial.md

 ## Part 1: basic concepts

-### Why develop webapps?
+### Why are webapps important?

+Nowadays, our lives happen in two worlds: the physical world and the digital world.
+Unless you printed this tutorial on paper, you're right now immersed in the digital world.

+The digital world has become an inseparable part of our lives.
+Through it, we interact with each other, work, create and even store our memories.

+However, we cannot access the digital world directly, like we do with the physical one.
+Instead, we do it through devices which are connected to the internet and running applications.

+We use applications to access the digital world.
+They act as our digital eyes, hands and ears.
+Through them, we talk, collaborate, create memories and go about our daily lives.

 You're probably familiar with three types of applications:

 - Native mobile applications, both the ones that come preinstalled on a phone or tablet, plus those you can install from either Google's Play Store or Apple's App Store.
 - Native desktop applications, such as Microsoft's Office suite.
 - Webapps, which run on web browsers on both mobile and desktop devices, without requiring installation.
-For example: Google Docs (the one on your browser!).
+For example: Google Docs.

+Native apps, both mobile and desktop, are controlled by the companies that manufacture the devices or the operative systems of those devices (such as Windows).

+Web apps, in contrast, by only requiring a device connected to the internet and a web browser, allow developers to reach billions of people with minimal friction, and without requiring any big company's permission.

+Web apps are the core of the web as we know it.
+The web is open and unconstrained and not owned by anyone.
+By writing a web app you can do what you want, avoid the gatekeepers and provide access to users regardless of where they are, what kind of device they have, or what kind of operating system they run.

+If you want to improve people's lives, creating a web app might be a great way to do so.
+Web apps mean freedom for creators and users.

+That’s why web apps are important.

+## What are web apps?

 Webapps are different from native applications in a few ways:

 - **No installation required**: the user accesses the application directly from the browser, which is already installed.
 - **One application for all devices**: if properly written, a webapp can be seamlessly used from both mobile and desktop devices.
-- **It is a service**: instead of storing most of its information on the users' device like native applications do, webapps retrieve and store information on a server that is accessible through an internet connection.
+- **They are a service**: instead of storing most of its information on the users' device like native applications do, webapps retrieve and store information on a server that is accessible through an internet connection.

 What are the benefits of webapps?
 - **No installation**.
 By merely requiring a device with internet and a web browser, webapps allow you to reach billions of people with minimal friction.